-View from Scholes Moor Road looking towards Sandygate Farmhouse which local residents wish to preserve.
-Faull and Moorhouse [1] state "Scholes was a hamlet lying in the townships of Wooldale, Fulstone, Cartworth and Hepworth.
+View from Scholes Moor Road looking towards Sandygate Farmhouse hamlet lying in the townships of Wooldale, Fulstone, Cartworth and Hepworth.
 It was described as a township in 1285 and 1286 and its bounds were referred to in 1315."

 This location comprises the historic setting of two Grade II listed farmhouses, those of Sandygate Farm and the Old House, Ryecroft; their ancient relationship with each other and the land of Scholes Moor as part of the medieval township of Scholes; and the connection with the Sandygate road, part of the historic Maythorne Way which connected Marsden, Holmfirth and Penistone.